vloschiavo/crosspoint-stats-editor/README.md

-# crosspoint-stats-editor

-## CrossInk Global Stats Editor
+# CrossInk Global Stats Editor

 A powerful command-line tool to view and edit the `global_stats.bin` file used by **CrossInk** (and CrossPoint) e-reader software.